 is surpassed and ignored: it is the nature of men

-to know that girls can really, really be women when given
+that girls can really, really be women when given

 half a chance to prove that their men are but baby